Energy density

-In physics, energy density is the amount of energy stored in a given system or region of space per unit volume.
-It is sometimes confused with energy per unit mass which is properly called specific energy or gravimetric energy density.
+In physics, energy density is the quotient between the amount of energy stored in a given system or contained in a given region of space and the volume of the system or region considered.
+Often only the useful or extractable energy is measured.
+It is sometimes confused with stored energy per unit mass, which is called specific energy or gravimetric energy density.

-Often only the useful or extractable energy is measured, which is to say that inaccessible energy (such as rest mass energy) is ignored.
-In cosmological and other general relativistic contexts, however, the energy densities considered are those that correspond to the elements of the stress–energy tensor and therefore do include mass energy as well as energy densities associated with pressure.
+There are different types of energy stored, corresponding to a particular type of reaction.
+In order of the typical magnitude of the energy stored, examples of reactions are: nuclear, chemical (including electrochemical), electrical, pressure, material deformation or in electromagnetic fields.
+Nuclear reactions take place in stars and nuclear power plants, both of which derive energy from the binding energy of nuclei.
+Chemical reactions are used by organisms to derive energy from food and by automobiles from the combustion of gasoline.
+Liquid hydrocarbons (fuels such as gasoline, diesel and kerosene) are today the densest way known to economically store and transport chemical energy at a large scale (1 kg of diesel fuel burns with the oxygen contained in ≈ 15 kg of air).
+Burning local biomass fuels supplies household energy needs (cooking fires, oil lamps, etc.) worldwide.
+Electrochemical reactions are used by devices such as laptop computers and mobile phones to release energy from batteries.

-Energy per unit volume has the same physical units as pressure and in many situations is synonymous.
+Energy per unit volume has the same physical units as pressure, and in many situations is synonymous.
 For example, the energy density of a magnetic field may be expressed as and behaves like a physical pressure.
-Likewise, the energy required to compress a gas to a certain volume may be determined by multiplying the difference between the gas pressure and the external pressure by the change in volume.
+The energy required to compress a gas to a certain volume may be determined by multiplying the difference between the gas pressure and the external pressure by the change in volume.
 A pressure gradient describes the potential to perform work on the surroundings by converting internal energy to work until equilibrium is reached.

-Overview

-There are different types of energy stored in materials, and it takes a particular type of reaction to release each type of energy.
-In order of the typical magnitude of the energy released, these types of reactions are: nuclear, chemical, electrochemical, and electrical.

-Nuclear reactions take place in stars and nuclear power plants, both of which derive energy from the binding energy of nuclei.
-Chemical reactions are used by organisms to derive energy from food and by automobiles to derive energy from gasoline.
-Liquid hydrocarbons (fuels such as gasoline, diesel and kerosene) are today the densest way known to economically store and transport chemical energy at a large scale (1 kg of diesel fuel burns with the oxygen contained in ≈15 kg of air).
-Electrochemical reactions are used by most mobile devices such as laptop computers and mobile phones to release energy from batteries.
+In cosmological and other contexts in general relativity, the energy densities considered relate to the elements of the stress–energy tensor and therefore do include the rest mass energy as well as energy densities associated with pressure.

-Types of energy content
+Chemical energy

-There are several different types of energy content.
-One is the theoretical total amount of thermodynamic work that can be derived from a system, at a given temperature and pressure imposed by the surroundings.
-This is called exergy.
+When discussing the chemical energy contained, there are different types which can be quantified depending on the intended purpose.
+One is the theoretical total amount of thermodynamic work that can be derived from a system, at a given temperature and pressure imposed by the surroundings, called exergy.
 Another is the theoretical amount of electrical energy that can be derived from reactants that are at room temperature and atmospheric pressure.
 This is given by the change in standard Gibbs free energy.
 But as a source of heat or for use in a heat engine, the relevant quantity is the change in standard enthalpy or the heat of combustion.

 There are two kinds of heat of combustion: